AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/aaid-ecid-adc.md

 ## AAID

 Adobe Analytics ID (AAID) is the primary device identifier in Adobe Analytics and is guaranteed to exist on every event passed through the Analytics Source Connector.
-AAID is sometimes referred to as the "Legacy Analytics ID" or `s_vi cookie id`.
+AAID is sometimes referred to as the "Legacy Analytics ID" or `s_vi` cookie id.
 However, an AAID is created even if the `s_vi` cookie is not present.
 AAID is represented by the `post_visid_high/post_visid_low_` columns in [Adobe Analytics data feeds](https://experienceleague.adobe.com/docs/analytics/export/analytics-data-feed/data-feed-contents/datafeeds-reference.html?lang=en#columns%2C-descriptions%2C-and-data-types).

 In the Analytics Source Connector, AAID is transformed to `HEX(post_visid_high) + "-" + HEX(host_visid_low)`.
 The AAID field on a given event contains a single identity which may be one of several different types as described in [Order of Operations for Analytics IDs](https://experienceleague.adobe.com/docs/id-service/using/reference/analytics-reference/analytics-order-of-operations.html?lang=en%5B%5D).
 (Within an entire report suite, AAID may contain a mix of types across events.
 The type for each hit is indicated in the `[post]_visid_type_` column in Analytics data feeds.)
 See also: [Data column reference](https://experienceleague.adobe.com/docs/analytics/export/analytics-data-feed/data-feed-contents/datafeeds-reference.html?lang=en).